-- The fundamental difference is the larger address fields used in V6 - But this single difference might well be enough to propel V6 adoption in a 'smart device' world
+The fundamental difference is the larger address fields used in V6.
+There is really nothing else in IPv6 that represents a basic departure from the IPv4 architecture.

+But this single difference might well be enough to propel V6 adoption in a 'smart device' world.